 Here are a few best practices to consider when creating and deploying your OTT ads.

-hulu tv ad
+hulu tv ad promoting live sports

 Make sure video can be formatted for multiple devices

 When OTT ads are inserted into video segments, they can appear across multiple device types.
 Don’t assume that your ads will fit on a large screen TV.
-Identify sizing best practices so that your value prop and call to action is immediately apparent on all screen types.
+Identify sizing best practices so that your value proposition and call to action is immediately apparent on all screen types.

 Keep it 30 seconds or less for non-skippable ads